Cmaster14/InfiniteFusionPartyWindow/README.md

 # InfiniteFusionPartyWindow
 A Party display window for the Pokémon fangame Infinite Fusion

+# DOES NOT WORK WITH SPRITE SPREADSHEETS - LIKELY NONFUNCTIONAL WITH CURRENT GAME VERSION

 ## About:

  -This is a very basic transparent party display window to be used with Pokémon Infinite Fusion.
 It was intended for use as an overlay item